JakobStruye/HTMRL/plots/README.md

 # HTMRL -- plots

 ## Getting the data
-Either fetch it from the repo with
-`git lfs pull -X ''`
-Or generate it using the instructions in the top-level Readme
+Either fetch the data from https://jstruyearchive.blob.core.windows.net/htmrl/data.tar.gz (extract here) Or generate it using the instructions in the top-level Readme

 ## Generating the plots